knulli-cfw/knulli.org/README.md

 A team member will **review your pull-request** and ideally accept it right away.
 In rare occurrences, a team member might ask you for changes to add **before** accepting your pull-request.
 In even rarer cares, a pull-request might even be **declined** - if that happens, the responsible team member will explain to you why your pull-request could not be accepted.

-If a week has passed without anyone reviewing your pull-request hasn't been reviewed, don't hesitate to give us a bump on [:simple-discord: Discord](https://discord.gg/HXPS3DAeeB) **in the #website channel**.
+If a week has passed without anyone reviewing your pull-request hasn't been reviewed, don't hesitate to give us a bump on [Discord](https://discord.gg/HXPS3DAeeB) **in the #website channel**.

 ## Where to start